Finding Support

 There are several public and closed Facebook groups including:

-- The Center for Chronic Illness
+- The Center for Chronic Illness (support groups for anyone impacted by chronic illness and rare disease)

 - Will require signing up with Hey Peers